Global Insurance Summit

 Sir Charles Roxburgh, Chair, Lloyd's

-Tara Foley, CEO, AXA UK and Ireland
+Tara Foley, CEO, AXA, UK & Ireland

-Private Capital and Investment
+Private Capital Investment

 "What FT delivers, in my view, is its reach.
 You get two things.
 You get the quality of the people speaking, which is really important for proper debate.
 Then you also know the quality of the audience that are listening.
 And that to me is a big differential. "